Many of the ingredients used to make soap can be found locally or at the grocery store, and even more can be ordered online for quick delivery.

-But let’s say you aren’t quite sure about this whole soap making adventure and don’t want to invest a lot of money into equipment.
-One of the biggest (and best) investments you’ll make is your soap mold.
+But maybe you aren’t quite sure about this whole soap-making adventure and don’t want to invest a lot of money into equipment.
+One of the biggest (and best) investments you’ll make is using a soap mold.
 Here are some very inexpensive or no-cost soap molds that will get you started.

 01 of 09